 Classes & Workshops

 STORY PREP WORKSHOP just wrapped.
 If you follow me you know how important I think story prep is.
 Well I recently had a chance to teach my story prep tools to writers in LA.
 My newest workshop was at the Writers Store on June 25th.
 We broke down all the things you need to do before you start writing pages.
 Click here for more info and to access my on-demand webinar click here.
 Want to get started?
 Read my blog post on Testing Your Story Concept here.
+I’m working on a book about Story Prep and Development so any and all feedback welcome!

 WRITING THE PILOT WORKSHOP.
 I was back in St. John’s in May for workshops and panels as part of Scene and Heard hosted by the St. John’s International Women’s Film Festival.
 Read more here.
 It was wonderful to see everyone again.